 Unfortunately, due to limited numbers, applicants who choose the university as an Insurance choice cannot be guaranteed a place.

 If you do not meet the above entry requirements, the 'Foundation leading to BSc Health Sciences' is available one year full-time and will provide you with a relevant qualification that may be considered for progression to the degree upon successful completion.
-Consideration would be given to any applicant who had achieved at least 70% overall to include a minimum of 65% from the Biology and Chemistry modules, where an application from UCAS has been received.
+Consideration would be given to any applicant who had achieved at least 70% overall to include a minimum of 65% from the term 2 modules in Biological Sciences (20 credits) and Chemical Sciences (20 credits) modules, on first attempt, where an application from UCAS has been received.

-Health Boards in Wales are currently working together to provide Experience Days for locals who frequently enquire about work experience days.
-As this is a requirement in applying for the BSc (Hons) Human Nutrition and Dietetics and MSc/PG Diploma in Dietetics programmes, Experience Days have been set up to accommodate this.
+Health Boards in Wales are currently working together to provide Experience Days for prospective students who frequently enquire about work experience days.
+As this is a requirement in applying for the BSc (Hons) Human Nutrition and Dietetics and MSc/Postgraduate Diploma in Dietetics programmes, Experience Days have been set up to accommodate this.

 The Health Boards aim to provide two/three every year.